MixSarc: A Bangla-English Code-Mixed Corpus for Implicit Meaning Identification: Conclusion

 \section{Conclusion}

-This work introduced MixSarc, the first publicly available Bangla–English code-mixed sarcasm detection dataset designed to reflect the linguistic complexity of multilingual online discourse.
-By focusing on naturally occurring code-mixed content and providing carefully curated annotations, the dataset addresses a clear gap in sarcasm research, which has largely centered on monolingual English benchmarks.
-The annotation process followed structured guidelines and achieved fair inter-annotator agreement, supporting the reliability of the labels and the overall dataset quality.
+This work introduced MixSarc, the first publicly available Bangla–English code-mixed dataset for implicit meaning identification.
+The dataset jointly covers humor, sarcasm, offensiveness, and vulgarity.
+It addresses an important gap in resources for studying pragmatic phenomena in Bangla–English social media.
+The annotation process followed structured guidelines and achieved substantial inter-annotator agreement, supporting the reliability of the dataset.

-Through benchmarking experiments, we evaluated multiple instruction-following large language models using prompt-based classification without task-specific fine-tuning.
-The results demonstrate that while contemporary LLMs show reasonable sensitivity to sarcastic cues, their performance remains inconsistent in code-mixed settings.
-This highlights the inherent difficulty of sarcasm detection when pragmatic signals, cultural references, and language mixing interact.
-Overall, MixSarc establishes a strong foundation for future research in multilingual and code-mixed figurative language understanding.

-By releasing MixSarc and reporting systematic baseline evaluations, this study contributes both a resource and an empirical analysis that can facilitate progress in sarcasm detection, cross-lingual NLP, and instruction-based LLM evaluation.
-We hope this work encourages further exploration of pragmatics-aware modeling approaches that better capture nuanced meaning in linguistically diverse contexts.